samehmahmoud5515/PaymentWallTask/README.md

 https://drive.google.com/drive/folders/10flCQxoz4ZlK0Rq_TTdprX3G5_HmpSFF

-In Order To genrate a new on go to any qr code on line generator for example:
+In Order To genrate a new one, go to any qr code on line generator for example:

 https://www.the-qrcode-generator.com